An upgrade that will look good sitting on your kitchen counter and will offer some new options for brewing espresso and coffee at home.

 But, while Keurig 2.0 makes only regular coffee, the Verismo V makes both: brewed coffee and espresso.

-Verismo V vs Nespresso VertuoLine: Nespresso VertuoLine was definitely better than old Verismo models, but with all these improvements on Verismo V, they are now pretty much the same.
-Both machines can do coffee and espresso, they have automatic pod disposal and bin storage, and have programmable volume option.
-Nespresso brand does offer a slightly better machine quality and makes the best crema.
-It also allows you to program the desired water volume for from 0.3 oz to 17 oz.
-With Verismo that’s 1 oz to 7 oz range.
-But, new Verismo machine has this huge water tank, compared to 40 ounces on Nespresso machine.
-The pod price is almost the same, but you will need to order Nespresso capsules online.
-You can get Verismo pods in most stores.
-Verismo V retails for $149.00 ($179.00 for machine and frother bundle) so it’s less expensive than VertuoLine ($249.00 machine and frother bundle).
-Still, you can get a similar price if you find it on sale.
+Verismo V vs Nespresso VertuoLine: Both machines can do coffee and espresso, they have automatic pod disposal and bin storage, and have programmable volume option.
+Nespresso offers a slightly better machine quality and makes better crema.
+It also allows you to program the desired water volume for from 0.3 oz to 17 oz – with Verismo that’s 1 oz to 7 oz range.
+The pod price is pretty much the same but since you sometimes need two Verismo pods to brew a decent cup size, Nespresso pods will cost less total.
+Verismo V retails for $149.00 ($179.00 for machine and frother bundle), but you can get Verutoline at similar price when on sale.
 Here you can read a full Nespresso VertuoLine to get more information.

 Difference between Verismo 580, 583, 600 and V: Verismo V is definitely the best Verismo model so far.
 The water tank is more than doubled, buttons are place on top, it has programmable cup sizes and hot water on demand.
 Few small improvements but, they offer much better user experience.